yesufeng/tedtalks/README.md

   2. captions_f3.json (training set caption data) and captions_test_f3.json (test set caption data)
   3. train3.json and test3.json are data set of other talk information for the training and test sets, respectively
   4. talks_other_text.json and validset_other_text.json are the text data from (description, title, tag) for the training and test sets, respectively
+  5. ./data folder saved all topic modeling results from the LSI models
+  6. ./r2py folder saved all topic modeling results from the LDA models